bootphp/handler/README.md

         }

         public function __destruct()
         {
+            // Now evrything is done.
-            // TODO: Something you want to do i say goodbye.
+            // TODO: Something you want to do before i say goodbye.
         }

     }